mackorone/mms/README.md

 * Has walls attached to every peg except the center peg
 * Is unsolvable by a wall-following robot

 Other formats are not supported at this time.
-However there is a CLI tool that can easily convert between formats: https://github.com/mackorone/maze
+However, there is a CLI tool that can easily convert between formats: https://github.com/mackorone/maze

 ## Acknowledgements